-Regulations came into effect on Saturday 28 March 2020 to allow employers to pay SSP from day one of sickness absence if the sickness absence is related to Coronavirus (as above in, 'Who is entitled to SSP?') and can be retrospectively applied back to Friday 13 March 2020.
+Regulations came into effect on Saturday 28 March 2020 to allow employers to pay SSP from day one of sickness absence if the sickness absence is related to Coronavirus (as above in, 'Who is entitled to SSP?') and can be retrospectively applied back to Friday 13 March 2020 for people who had symptoms, were self-isolating due to living with someone who has symptoms or who developed symptoms themselves whilst they were self-isolating with someone who had symptoms.